 This article provides three concrete strategies for supporting learners in understanding and remembering new academic vocabulary.

-This article helps educators understand the role that academic language plays in their classrooms and in ELL student success, including information on social vs. academic language, as well as examples of academic language needed for all students to fully participate in classroom activities and assignments.
+This article helps educators understand the role that academic language plays in their classrooms and in ELL student success.
+The article also includes information on social vs. academic language, as well as numerous examples of the different kinds of academic language needed for all students to fully participate in classroom activities and assignments.

 The Critical Thinking page from the ACES resource library contains a wide variety of resources to support teachers looking to incorporate the Transitions Integration Framework (TIF) skills into their classroom instruction.

 The strategy described in this article provides tools to create questions that help students engage critically with central texts and examine them for issues of power and social inequity.
 The activities suggested here also encourage readers to bring their knowledge and experiences to the reading of a text.

 In this interactive online module, ABE practitioners explore the need for more rigorous academic instruction in language and literacy skills.
 The authors highlight specific elements that research has shown to be critical for adult English language learners’ full access to academic and work opportunities.